TOC-Project-Team/PathFinder/README.md

 max_safe_fall_height: 4      # Maximum "safe" fall height

 # ========= Performance Options =========
-enable_path_caching: false    # true = reuse old paths to save CPU, but may be slightly slower to respond
+enable_path_caching: false    # true = reuse old paths to lower CPU usage, but may be slightly slower to respond
 ```

 ### Low-Spec Server Optimization Example
 - max_search_radius: 200
 - max_iterations: 1000
 - path_refresh_ticks: 30

-Changes to the configuration file will automatically take effect, no need to reload
+If you change the configuration, plugin will automatically take effect, no need to reload.

 ### Notes
 This plugin is not recommended for high-precision parkour
 Currently only supports ladders and scaffolding for climbing paths
 Underwater pathfinding may have abnormalities

 ### Official Support
 Discord Community: https://discord.gg/daSchNY7Sr
 Language files: plugins/PathFinder/lang/ can be translated or added by yourself